cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Import Video Files

 We'll be using these two videos available on [Pexels](https://www.pexels.com/), a free stock photos & videos site.
 The first one is easier for the PoseNet model.
 The second one is a bit more challenging.
+We'll be using the **Full HD** resolution for the videos.

 1. [Boardslides](https://www.pexels.com/video/two-young-men-doing-a-boardslide-over-a-railing-4824358/)